 Tugcenur Özbay

-On 29 January 2026, she began an indefinite hunger strike in protest against the compulsory wearing of ID badges; she is now on the 97th day of her resistance.
+On 29 January 2026, she began an indefinite hunger strike in protest against the compulsory wearing of ID badges; she is now on the 99th day of her resistance.
 Her weight has already dropped to less than 46 kilos.

-On May 9, Tugcenur’s hungerstrike will reach its 100th day.
+On May 8, Tugcenur’s hungerstrike will reach its 100th day.

-Together with people in different countries, we will raise our solidarity to say: Tugcenur’s demands must be met!
+Around this significant day, together with people in different countries, we will raise our solidarity to say: Tugcenur’s demands must be met!
 Prisoner ID badges that declare political prisoners as guilty are unacceptable!

-Resistance to 24/7 camera surveillance:
+Resistance to 24/7 camera surveillance

 Grup Yorum worker Cem Dursun